noahschumacher/smunch-user-food-analysis/clustering/README.md

 |14				      |paste		    |fruit	    	|corn      |

 Based on these ingredients we can loosely name each cluster and the the clustering gives the percent of the customer base assigned to each:

 | Cluster |                 Name                  | Percent of Customer Base |
 |---------|---------------------------------------|--------------------------|
 |    1    | Asian / Seafood cluster               |           11.39%         |
 |    2    | Vegan / Vegetarian ("healthy") cluster|           39.71%         |
 |    3    | Meat Protien / Dairy ("heavy") cluster|           48.90%         |

+#### Radar Plot Inspection of Clusters
+To get a better sense of the "profile" of each cluster, radar plots were created.
+It is important to note that the features are not related to one another so the "shape" of the plot should not be strongly taken into account.
+However I did try to group similar ingredients next to eachother on the perimeter to allow for some interpretation.